 Coach White coached at Harris Stowe State College in St. Louis for four years before taking the helm at Dyersburg State Community College.
 He led them to a school record of 36 wins in his final campaign with the Hornets.

-Coach White was a two-time All-State Baseball player at Jackson High School in Missouri.
-He attended Mineral Area Community College and received All Conference and All Region honors during his two year there.
+In his playing days, Coach White was a two-time All-State Baseball player at Jackson High School in Missouri.
+He attended Mineral Area Community College and received All-Conference and All-Region honors during his two years there.
 He led the Cardinals to a 42-16 record, the all-time record for wins in school history.
-He signed with the University of Missouri at St. Louis and played one year earning second team in All Mid-American Intercollegiate Athletics Association.
+He signed with the University of Missouri at St. Louis and played for one year, earning the second team in All Mid-American Intercollegiate Athletics Association.

 Coach White is married to Dr. Charlene White, and they reside in Friendship, TN.

 Tyler Brown is in his third season serving as Assistant Coach/Recruiting Coordinator for Dyersburg State Community College’s Baseball program.
 Brown’s coaching responsibilities include working with hitters, all position players, and recruiting.

 During Brown’s first season as an assistant coach, he helped assist the team to an overall record of 40-5 and a conference record of 31-1.
 In Brown’s second season, the Eagles finished with an overall record of 42-13 and a conference record of 20-7.

 Before Dyersburg State, Brown spent two seasons as the graduate assistant coach at Delta State University in Cleveland, MS. At DSU, Brown's responsibilities included coaching the outfielders and first base and assisting with the hitters and infielders.
 During his tenure, Brown helped the Statesmen capture the 2019 GSC Baseball Tournament Championship and advanced to the NCAA Division II South Super Regional in Tampa, FL.